SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Experiments and Results

+We study the performance of SNN-SC on CCNet in Fig. \ref{fig:9}.
+SNN-SC and baselines are trained under the same conditions as before.
+As shown in Fig. \ref{fig:9}, when the channel conditions are good, the mIoU of SNN-SC is very close to the baselines.
+When the channel conditions are poor, the performance of SNN-SC is much better than the baselines on both BSC and BEC.
+Moreover, the performance of JPEG+Conv is much worse than SNN-SC, and suffers from the `cliff effect'.
+When $T$ decreases, the robustness of all models decreases due to the reduction of transmitted bits.
+Overall, the behavior of SNN-SC and baselines in Fig. \ref{fig:9} is similar to that in Fig. \ref{fig:4}.
+In addition, Table \ref{tab:5} shows that SNN-SC achieves much higher compression ratios than JPEG+Conv, when transmitting CCNet features with dimensions (2048, 65, 65).

-In summary, these experiments show that our proposed SNN-SC model generalizes across different bandwidths, different channels, and different models.
-We can conclude that the proposed SNN-SC framework is more suitable than CNN-based SC model and separate source and channel coding model for feature SC on digital channels.
+In summary, the experiments conducted demonstrate that the SNN-SC model proposed in this study is capable of generalizing across various bandwidths, channels, and models.
+Based on these findings, we can conclude that the SNN-SC framework is more suitable for feature SC on digital channels than SOTA SC models and the separate source and channel coding method.
+This is due to its superior robustness in poor channel conditions, as well as its higher feature compression ratio compared to separate coding.
+Moreover, the proposed SNN-SC is a plug-and-play feature transmission model, that can be applied to other models under CI without altering.